 Cholesterol: Top foods to improve your numbers

 Can a bowl of oatmeal help lower your cholesterol?
-How about a handful of walnuts or an avocado?
-A few simple tweaks to your diet — like these, along with exercise and other heart-healthy habits — might help you lower your cholesterol.
+How about a handful of almonds?
+A few simple tweaks to your diet — along with exercise and other heart-healthy habits — might help you lower your cholesterol.

 Oatmeal, oat bran and high-fiber foods

-Oatmeal contains soluble fiber, which reduces your low-density lipoprotein (LDL), the "bad" cholesterol.
-Soluble fiber is also found in such foods as kidney beans, apples, pears, barley and prunes.
+Oatmeal contains soluble fiber, which reduces your low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol.
+Soluble fiber is also found in such foods as kidney beans, Brussels sprouts, apples and pears.

 Soluble fiber can reduce the absorption of cholesterol into your bloodstream.
-Five to 10 grams or more of soluble fiber a day decreases your total and LDL cholesterol.
-Eating 1 1/2 cups of cooked oatmeal provides 6 grams of fiber.
-If you add fruit, such as bananas, you'll add about 4 more grams of fiber.
-To mix it up a little, try steel-cut oatmeal or cold cereal made with oatmeal or oat bran.
+Five to 10 grams or more of soluble fiber a day decreases your LDL cholesterol.
+One serving of a breakfast cereal with oatmeal or oat bran provides 3 to 4 grams of fiber.
+If you add fruit, such as a banana or berries, you'll get even more fiber.

 Fish and omega-3 fatty acids

-Eating fatty fish can be heart healthy because of its high levels of omega-3 fatty acids, which can reduce your blood pressure and risk of developing blood clots.
-In people who have already had heart attacks, fish oil — or omega-3 fatty acids — may reduce the risk of sudden death.
+Fatty fish has high levels of omega-3 fatty acids, which can reduce your triglycerides — a type of fat found in blood — as well as reduce your blood pressure and risk of developing blood clots.
+In people who have already had heart attacks, omega-3 fatty acids may reduce the risk of sudden death.

 Avocados are a potent source of nutrients as well as monounsaturated fatty acids (MUFAs).
-According to a recent study, adding an avocado a day to a heart-healthy diet can help improve LDL levels in people who are overweight or obese.
+Research suggests that adding an avocado a day to a heart-healthy diet can help improve LDL cholesterol levels in people who are overweight or obese.

 People tend to be most familiar with avocados in guacamole, which usually is eaten with high-fat corn chips.
 Try adding avocado slices to salads and sandwiches or eating them as a side dish.
 Also try guacamole with raw cut vegetables, such as cucumber slices.